toucan-games/ref_kind/README.md

 But the most importantly, this crate allows to retrieve **many** mutable references out of the collection by creating a new collection which holds these references.

+For that very case, crate defines some useful traits:

+- `MoveRef` and `MoveMut` for containers to retrieve corresponding kind of reference,
+- `Move` as a combination of the traits above,
-For that very case, crate defines `Many` trait which is implemented for peekable iterators, slices and other common collections.
+- `Many` for collections which is implemented for peekable iterators, slices and so on.

-But nothing stops you to implement this trait for other collections as well!
+But nothing stops you to implement these traits for other types as well!

 ## Example